Zebradil/cloudflare-dynamic-dns/README.md

       --run-every string           Re-run the program every N duration until it's killed.
                                    The format is described at https://pkg.go.dev/time#ParseDuration.
                                    The minimum duration is 1m.
 Examples: 4h30m15s, 5m.
+      --state-file string          Enables usage of a state file.
+                                   In this mode, previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API.
+                                   Automatically selects where to store the state file if no value is specified.
+See the State file section in usage.
       --token string               Cloudflare API token with DNS edit access rights.
       --ttl int                    Time to live, in seconds, of the DNS record.
                                    Must be between 60 and 86400, or 1 for 'automatic'. (default 1)
   -v, --version                    version for cloudflare-dynamic-dns
-      --with-state-file string     Enables usage of a state file.
-                                   In this mode, previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API.
-                                   Automatically selects where to store the state file if no value is specified.
-See the State file section in usage.
 </pre>
 <!-- END CFDDNS_USAGE -->